Last Updated on March 8, 2021 by Helga Dosa

 In many ways, the roots of several well-known aspects of Italian culture find their origin in the 19th century.
 The land, the food, and the people were all shaped by warfare, struggle, and the desire for independence.
 Most of the men who fought for freedom during this period were peasants, seeking a chance for something better.
 Northern Italy, mostly under the direct influence of Austria and the House of Savoy saw the emergence of industry; however, life was hard for most Italians, who remained poor.

 Southern Italy fared worse than the North: neglect and the oppression of wealthy European landlords who exploited local peasants to tend their lands created the basis for the later Mafia organizations.

 However, it is often through strife that humans are their most creative.
 This is most evident in the foods of Italy.

 The struggles of the 19th century saw the introduction of many of our favorite Italian foods.
-Greedy landowners of Northern Italy, long ago decided to feed their workers on cornmeal, which by now was to the North what pasta was to the South.
-Poverty led to tomatoes, once thought poisonous, into Southern Italian cooking.
-Both pasta and pizza, both already Italian staples, would never be the same.
+Greedy landowners of Northern Italy, decided long ago to feed their workers with cornmeal, which by now was to the North what pasta was to the South.
+Poverty made tomatoes, once thought poisonous, a staple of Southern Italian cooking.
+Pasta, already stable part of a typical southern kitchen, would never be the same.

-The 19th century was the time of romantic opera, first initiated by the works of Gioachino Rossini.
-However Italian music of the time of the Risorgimento was dominated by Giuseppe Verdi, one of the most influential composers of opera in any era.
-Although modern scholarship has reduced his actual role in the reunificaiton movement, for all intents and purposes, the style of Verdi’s works lends itself to being the soundtrack to Risorgimento.
+The 19th century was the time of romantic opera, first initiated by the works of Gioacchino Rossini.
+However Italian music of the time of the Risorgimento was dominated by Giuseppe Verdi, one of the most influential opera composers of all times.
+Although modern scholarship has reduced his actual role in the movement of the unification of Italy, for all intents and purposes, the style of Verdi’s works lends itself to being the soundtrack to Risorgimento.